Hemmels/reactapp/README.md

 We could have used pure React, but this is now a nice "workbench" for showing Java-backend to React-frontend capabilities.
 We make a call every 5s to our Java app and this @RestController handles the call.
 We query our datasource to get a list of enabled sites, pings them, and returns the data for the frontend to render.
 Having a backing db also means we can keep track of events such as downtimes or admin logs.

 ## Issues/Improvements
-**Currently doesn't show anything on Github Pages!!** while I work out how to deploy the backend too as part of 1 project.
-For now, as long as Springboot is running the backend, and React is also running, it'll play nice locally. (i.e. you have 2 separate projects running)
+**Currently doesn't show anything on Github Pages!!** while I find a nice way of deploying the frontend code as part of 1 "release".
+For now, as long as Springboot is running the backend, and the frontend React project is also running, it'll play nice locally. (i.e. you have 2 separate projects running)

 **Future recommendations?** To improve, we could add a form and a user login that would show "advanced features" like editing the services that are shown, or enabling/disabling or filtering.
 Right now, to add a service/site to be monitored, we make a simple Post request to endpoints/add with the string.